youzan/vant/src/toast/README.md

 ### Global Method

-After import the Toast component, the `$toast` method is automatically mounted on Vue.prototype, making it easy to call within a vue component.
+After registering the Toast component through `app.use`, the `$toast` method will be automatically mounted on all subcomponents of the app.

 ```js
 export default {